- Religion and Philosophy

 " A cheerful look brings joy to the heart, and good news brings health to the bones."

 - Proverbs 15:30 NIV

-A cheerful look, a gentle answer, and a timely word are just some of the simple and natural acts of kindness that are found in the book of Proverbs, and this a great wisdom because any time we act in these ways, we are able to bring a little joy and health to where they had been missing.
+A cheerful look, a gentle answer, and a timely word are just some of the simple and natural acts of kindness that we find available to us, simple tasks suggested in the book of Proverbs, tasks that hold great power and wisdom because any time we act in these ways, we are able to bring a little joy and health to where they had been missing, joy and health that we feel in our bones and our hearts.
 There is nothing like the feeling of a joyful heart, and we do not need to wait for some special occasion to feel this way, because the good news is that kindness is a power that is available to us each and every day.

 Kindness is powerful; it is a power to which meanness is no match.
 It feels better to smile than to frown, better to grin than to grimace.
 Kindness is contagious and reflective.
 Anytime we throw some kindness out into the world, it is very more than likely that some will be thrown back at us, and also very likely that it will be passed around, providing joyful hearts for all who receive and witness.

 Kindness is like a miracle in the way that it changes things.
 Cheerfully helping others, and sincere warm wishes can change the attitudes of ourselves and others.
 And these are more than attitudes of mind; they are attitudes of direction.
 Our moods improve, and so do our outlooks.
 Good things can happen as a result of mere smiles, kindly words, or friendly gestures.

 Kindness is like a tool; with it, we can fix things; we can improve things.